Hello Fellow Codenewbies and Self-Taught Developers 👋,

 I learned it the hard way, but you don't have to go through what I've been through.
 Or at least you can avoid spending your time on things that I wish I knew sooner and could do better.

-I hope these pieces of advice can help and guide you as new self-taught developers.
+I hope this advice can help and guide you as new self-taught developers.

 As a self-taught developer and a newbie, I got interested in a few different development fields.

 I was at crossroads between choosing to pursue data science or web development.

-I bought a Python course and a Web Development Bootcamp course on the Udemy platform.
+I bought Python and Web Development Bootcamp courses on the Udemy platform.

 I learned Python first because I heard that it is a beginner-friendly language.
 So what can go wrong?

-It took me almost 2 months, and I didn't go far beyond 20% of the course because somehow, it didn't click.
+It took me almost two months, and I didn't go far beyond 20% of the course because, somehow, it didn't click.
 And I got frustrated.

-Rather than stick to my learning, I switched to the other course instead.
+Rather than stick to my learning, I switched to the other course.

 I am a visual person.

 So the fact that I could see "Hello World" rendered on the page for the first time with HTML made my heart jump with excitement.

 After trying a couple of languages, I found where my bigger interest lies.

-You can read this developer roadmap to give you some clearer insight if you haven't found your niche.
+You can read this developer roadmap to give you clearer insight if you haven't found your niche.

 After trying several languages and finding your niche, stick and go deep into it.
 Get good at it.

-I started to learn to code when my daughter was 2 years old.
+I started to learn to code when my daughter was two years old.

 At that time, learning in the morning or during the day was almost impossible.

 So outside her nap time, I found another time that works for me.
 And it is around 10:00 PM after everybody in the house sleeps.